jon-starnes/jon-starnes.old-site/_posts/blog/2016-08-23-bureau-of-labor-statistics-data-with-blscrapeR.md

 Visiting the Burea of Labor Statistics site may be the best first step.
 The BLS assigns series numbers to their datasets listed on the [bls.gov](http://www.bls.gov/news.release/empsit.t15.htm) site.
 After finding the series numbers you want, move back to R to install and load the blscrapeR API.

+---

 #### Step 1
 *Scraping Data from the BLS*

-First, install the blscrapeR package.
+---

+First install the blscrapeR package, then open data from the BLS and save it to a dataset or datasets in the R workspace.

 {% highlight r %}
 suppressMessages(install.packages('blscrapeR'))
-{% endhighlight %}

----

-Next, call data from the BLS and store the data to datasets in the R workspace.
-I decided to start with three seperate datasets, one each for the last three US presidents in office, Clinton, GW Bush, and Obama.

-{% highlight r %}
 library(blscrapeR)

 bls_2000 <- bls_api(c("LNS13327709", "LNS14000000"),